-A. Gesture type to Drag B. Action to Auto-Animate C. Set the destination artboard D. Select Easing options
+A. Trigger type to drag B. Action to auto-animate C. Destination artboard D. Easing options

-In the desktop app, click Share and choose Share for Review (for Prototype) or Share for Development (for design specs).
+To share your prototype with your stakeholders from the XD desktop app, click Share and choose Share for Review (for Prototype) or Share for Development (for design specs).
 For more information on sharing prototypes and design specs, see Share prototypes and design specs.